 "The Linda Ronstadt Box Set" was issued in 1999.
 These four discs contain essential Ronstadt material, including hits, live performances, duets, collaborations, and rare, never-before-heard moments that have been tucked away for years.
-Discs one and two focus on Ronstadt's album catalogue, with hit singles, favourite album tracks, and her forays into big band and Latin music.
-Disc three contains duets with Aaron Neville, James Taylor, Chuck Berry, and Frank Sinatra, and others, plus hits with The Trio.
-Disc four focuses on rarities, including several unreleased out takes from the vaults including tracks like "Tumbling Dice" and "Honky Tonk Blues".
+Discs one and two focus on Ronstadt's album catalogue, with hit singles, favorite album tracks, and her forays into Big Band and Latin music.
+Disc three contained duets with Aaron Neville, James Taylor, Chuck Berry and Frank Sinatra, and others, plus hits with The Trio.
+Disc four focused on rarities, including several unreleased out takes from the vaults including tracks like "Tumbling Dice" and "Honky Tonk Blues".

-Over the course of her career, Linda Ronstadt has earned three Billboard #1 Pop albums, ten Top 10 albums and placed 36 LPs on the Hot 200 chart.
-On Billboard's Top Country Albums chart, she has charted 15 albums including four that hit #1.
-In the summer of 2011, publishers Simon & Schuster announced that Ronstadt's autobiography, tentatively entitled Heart Like A Wheel, is slated for release in 2013.
-As of 2012, "Adiue False Heart" remains her latest release.
+Over the course of her career, Linda Ronstadt has earned three Billboard #1 Pop albums, ten Top 10 albums and placed thirty-six LPs on the Hot 200 chart.
+On Billboard's Top Country Albums chart, she has charted fifteen albums including four that hit #1.
+In the Summer of 2011, publishers Simon & Schuster announced that Ronstadt's autobiography, Simple Dreams: A Musical Memoir, was slated for release in 2013.